-4. Business Combination
+Business Combination

 On November 5, 2021, the Company acquired all of the issued and outstanding shares of AZUR SPACE Solar Power GmbH (AZUR) for a purchase price of 50.1 million euros, subject to post-closing adjustments.
 The consideration transferred was comprised of 6.5 million shares of 5N Plus, which were issued from the treasury at 12.4 million euros, along with a cash payment of 37.7 million euros.
 Furthermore, the Company financed the working capital and equipment loans for an amount of 23.8 million euros.
-The cash portion and the working capital of the transaction are funded through the Company's liquidity and senior debt facility.
-Transaction fees for an amount of \$666 for 2021 (2020 - \$490) were expensed as incurred in the consolidated statement of earnings.
+The cash portion and the working capital of the transaction were funded through the Company's liquidity and senior debt facility.
+Transaction fees for an amount of \$266 for 2022 (2021 - \$666 and 2020 - \$490) were expensed as incurred in the consolidated statement of earnings.

 Located in Heilbronn, Germany, AZUR develops and manufactures multi-junction solar cells based on III-V compound semiconductor materials.
-The integration of AZUR will not only expand the Company's position within renewable energy, but, through Canada's membership in the European Space Agency (ESA), will also establish 5N Plus as a supplier to the European and U.S. space programs.
+The integration of AZUR has not only expanded the Company's position within renewable energy, but, through Canada's membership in the European Space Agency (ESA), has also established 5N Plus as a supplier to the European and U.S. space programs.